 K, next question: What are some major mistakes new virtual assistants make?

 JULIE: I see so many.
 Spending too much time setting up their business.
 Perfectionism.
 Shiny Object Syndrome.
 Taking advice from “seasoned” VAs who have never made more than $1k a month.
 Charging too little.
 Using only sites like Fiverr and Upwork and then feeling like crap when they can’t compete with people from other countries.
 Not understanding that they need to eventually branch out beyond the term “VA” if they want to make a full-time, sustainable living.

 I agree.
 The term “VA” can mean so many things.
 Is there an income ceiling for VAs?

 JULIE: Yes.
 Administrative work can’t really command more than $25 an hour.
 Graphics, tech, and sales funnels start to bump up your income to the $5k+/month mark.
 Then, if you want to go bigger, you have to scale.
-This is what we teach.
-We teach you how to get to $5k+, and our higher level mastermind shows you how to scale through one of three means: consulting, recurring revenue with digital products (like you’ve done, Caitlin!), or through building out a digital agency.
+We teach you how to get to $5k+, and our higher-level mastermind shows you how to scale through one of three means: consulting, recurring revenue with digital products (like you’ve done, Caitlin!), or building out a digital agency.